skip navigation

 How we will know when it's time to start LTP? : All LTS skaters are evaluated on an ongoing basis.
 When a LTS coach determines that a skater has demonstrated sufficient proficiency, the coach will notify the skater's parents that their child is ready to attend LTP in addition to LTS.
 This ensures that each child has mastered the fundamentals of skating enough to participate safely in learning hockey.
 Please keep in mind that different children are ready at different times.
 Also, there is no obligation to participate in LTP if a child is not interested, but the fee remains the same.

-What is the minimum equipment required for LTS? : Equipment includes hockey skates, warm gloves, and helmet (bike helmet is allowed).
+What is the minimum equipment required for LTS? : Equipment includes a neck laceration guard, hockey skates, warm gloves, and helmet (bike helmet is allowed).
 However, SYHA highly recommends hockey helmets with a cage for LTS because they protect the face if a skater falls face-forward.
 Also, if a child falls and is lying on the ice, the helmet's cage shields the face from the sharp blades of other people's skates.
 Additional hockey gear (see next bullet point) helps cushion falls but is not required.

 What are the rinks like?: Rinks can be cold for some players.
 Please dress your skater appropriately with lots of layers, layered gloves/mittens if needed, and even a thin winter hat that can fit under the helmet.
 We will have hand warmers and toe warmers at the rink.